Written By: Shanna KaurOn June, 26 2020 - 10 MINUTE READ

 The Place and Train Programme is all about supporting businesses and employees alike, and job security is undoubtedly important considering the current economic downturn.
 You also get the added benefit of gaining valuable PMET experience.

 That being said, it’s important to recognise that this is a two-way street; if you feel that the salary offered does not sufficiently compensate you for the value you bring to the table, don’t be afraid to negotiate.
+You can read about the art of negotiation from HR professionals here.
 Your employer will also be supported under the salary support scheme, so don’t shy away from communicating with them.
 Since this is a year-long programme, ensuring that you’re fairly compensated from the get-go will allow you to better focus on going above and beyond what is expected of you.

 The Place and Train Programme also presents a unique opportunity for employers and employees to foster a strong mentor-mentee relationship.
 The 70% salary support that companies enjoy gives employers the breathing space to shift to a growth mindset that best supports their employees’ efforts to upskill.